An Unauthorized Biopic Of Silvio Berlusconi, Already Stranger Than Fiction

 Sorrentino's film doesn't treat Berlusconi as a caricature, but as a savvy and undeniably gifted salesman.
 He can be vindictive, narcissistic and vicious, but he's also at times an almost sympathetic character, struggling with his fading place in the political landscape, aging and his crumbling marriage.

 Berlusconi — with his larger-than-life persona, caravans of models, scandals and excesses — is a natural subject for the big screen, the filmmaker says.
-He recreates the politician's legendary "bunga bunga" parties as hedonistic, drug-fueled and misogynistic exercises in consumption.
+He re-creates the politician's legendary "bunga bunga" parties as hedonistic, drug-fueled and misogynistic exercises in consumption.

 As historian Ben-Ghiat points out, "Sorrentino does a wonderful job of showing how Berlusconi's television networks and his general ethos turned women into consumer objects.
 So the viewer of Sorrentino's film should watch for the sheer numbers of perfect bodies to the extent where you hardly notice them anymore as individuals — and that's intentional."